 The portion of the meat Hannah was given to sacrifice was choice (some translations say it was a double portion) and it showed Elkanah’s great love for her, but it still reflected the reality that she was without children.
 She prayed for a child so that she would have something of great worth to give back to God.
 She could give the most incredible sacrifice a mother could ever give, her son.
 God saw Hannah’s heart – saw it was out of love for God that she asked for something God would see as priceless and beyond the value of any other sacrifice.
 God, who knew He would one day offer His own son as a sacrifice, understood the cost – He understood Hannah’s heart and answered her prayer.

 GOD SAW HANNAH’S FAITH

 When Hannah explained the reason behind her great anguish and sorrow to the priest, Eli, he responded: “In that case, go in peace!
 May the God of Israel grant the request you have asked of him” (1:17).
 And that is exactly what Hannah did – she left with a peace and confidence that God would indeed answer her prayer.
-She went back and began to eat again and she was no longer sad (1:18b).
+No longer sad, Hannah went back and began to eat again.

 What great faith Hannah had!
 Her prayer had not yet been answered but she believed that God would grant her request and she allowed Him to fill her heart with joy again – even before her prayer was answered.